 Shlomi Steinberg

-My general research interests are ray and wave optics, light transport and rendering.
+General research interests: ray and wave optics, light transport and rendering.

 Short Bio

 I hold a computer science Ph.D. from the University of California, Santa Barbara.
-My Ph.D. advisor was Ling-Qi Yan.
 I was a recipient of the NVIDIA Ph.D. fellowship for 2022-2023.
 I received my M.Sc. degree in mathematics and computer science from Weizmann Institute of Science, Israel, under the supervision of Professor David Harel.
 My M.Sc research centred on efficient execution and distribution of formally-verifiable software paradigms.
-Previously, I was a rendering engineer working on CRYENGINE, a leading game- and rendering-engine, and HUNT, a successful AAA video game.
+Previously, I was a rendering engineer working on CRYENGINE, a leading game- and rendering-engine, and HUNT Showdown, a successful AAA video game.
 In my free time, I go hiking to some of the farther reaches of our extraordinary planet and weightlift.